 Gilbert is also the codirector of the American Evaluation Association’s Graduate Education Diversity Internship—a pipeline program to cultivate the evaluation and research capacities of students of color and other underrepresented groups.
 She brings together multidisciplinary graduate students to engage in hands-on learning experiences around culturally responsive approaches through training workshops and internship placements in nonprofit and governmental agencies.

-Gilbert earned her BA in elementary education from the University of Delaware and her PhD in sociology from University of Colorado Boulder, where she was a graduate research assistant at the Natural Hazards Center.
+Gilbert earned her BA in elementary education from the University of Delaware and her PhD in sociology from the University of Colorado Boulder.